Resinchem/3D-LED-Clock/clock_main/README.md

 Open this file with the IDE or text editor.
 Update the SSID and password for your wifi.
 If enabling MQTT, also update the MQTT user and password.
 Save the file

-### Additional Settings and Options
+### Settings.h - Additional Settings and Options

-Within the clock_main.ino file are addition settings and a number of options you should review.
+Within the Settings.h file are addition settings and a number of options you should review.
 Each of these are documented within the .ino file and are self-explanatory.
 At a minimum, you should review and update the following:
 - MILLI_AMPS: Update this to match the maximum millamps of your power supply
 - MQTTMODE: 1 to enable MQTT, 0 to disable
 - MQTTSERVER: Set to IP or URL of your MQTT broker if MQTT enabled